hridaybashyal/hridaybashyal/README.md

 ### Welcome to my homepage! 👋

-- 💬 I'm a 19 year old Computer Science bachelor student at UTS.
+- 💬 I'm a 20 year old Computer Science bachelor student at UTS.
 - 🔭 I’m currently working on improving my programming skills using CS50 and other various courses.
 - 🌱 I'm currently working on making projects.
-- 👯 I’m looking for internships in either fields AI/DATA or Software to gain industry experience and apply my skills
+- 👯 I’m looking for internships in either fields AI/DATA or Software Engineering to gain industry experience and apply my skills
 - 📫 I will be adding couple of projects in the future so please keep updated.

 <!--